microsoft/PythonProgrammingPuzzles/puzzles/README.md

     ```python
     def sat(x: float):
+        return str(x - 3.1415).startswith("123.456")

+    def sol():
         """Find a real number which, when you subtract 3.1415, has a decimal representation starting with 123.456."""
-        return str(x - 3.1415).startswith("123.456")
     ```
     <details><summary>1 hand-written solution </summary>